matteoxpo/T09D15/README.md

 \> *Enter*

      4. Load check_list ...
       4.1.
+Optional.
 Add the data_io_macro.h implementation with parametric macros that take the array, the size, and the format for working with different types of arrays.
 Add the build_with_macro target to the Makefile...
 DONE.
       4.2.
 Build data_stat as a static library (.a).
 Add the build_with_static target to the Makefile.

     Press Enter when it's ready.